mycpuorg/mycpuorg.github.io/_posts/2021-01-03-set-or-unique.md

 ---
 layout: post
-title: "C++: How a simple question helped me form a New Year's Resolution"
+title: "C++: How a simple question helped me form a New Year's Resolution - [Inaccurate]"
 excerpt: "Finding unique elements"
 tags: [C++, STD, lambda]
 comments: true
 ---
+## Edit:
+I published this post a couple of days ago.
+I have figured since then the content of this post has flaws.
+So I am making a follow up post to this instead of simply changing this as a reminder to future self of why I went wrong here.

+## tl;dr:
++ I didn't understand / use the Google Benchmark correctly.
++ This flaw in the logic led to a few serial errors.
++ I tried to take a shorter route to benchmarking with Google Benchmark.
+Specifically, I did not realize that the benchmark loops for several thousands of iterations until confidence values are achieved. `helper_()` and `clear_up_()` were bad shortcuts.
++ My original intent was muddled as I tried to quickfix "minor" errors.

 Firstly, this post is a short walk through in ``C++`` code, but feel free to jump to the conclusion for my New Year's Resolution (Spoiler: It's not an "Aha!" moment)